 As starling as that number is, the relationship between war and the environment is more than the high casualty rates they share.
 Environmental disasters cause wars and wars cause environmental disasters.
 Let me explain.

-They came by the tens of thousands – to the nation’s capitol.
-Their demand was “Save Our Planet.”
+We came by the tens of thousands – to the nation’s capitol.
+Our demand was “Save Our Planet.”
 It was a protest to demand immediate and urgent action to reverse the course of climate change; to change the path of dependency on fossil fuels which is slowly but surely leading to destruction and decline of what has become a fragile environment.
 (See photos here.)

-It was a bitterly cold and windy day but that didn’t stop people from marching around the White House to tell the President to be true to his words and reject the ominous and hazardous Keystone XL pipeline.
+It was a bitterly cold and windy day but that didn’t us from marching around the White House to tell the President to be true to his words and reject the ominous and hazardous Keystone XL pipeline.
 Continue reading →